aureliojargas/txt2regex/README.md

 ## Install and run

-Txt2regex will work in ANY system bash works, because it's a bash-only program.
-This includes Cygwin and Cygwin XFree also.

-After expanding the tarball, simply run the program directly.
-But if you want it installed on your system, or in other language besides english, use the `make` command.

-- **Just english:** untar and run
-- **With i18n:** untar, make install and run

-untar:

-    tar xvzf txt2regex-VERSION.tgz
-    cd txt2regex-VERSION

-run:
+Txt2regex is a stand-alone Bash script, it doesn't need to be installed.
+Just run it:

+    bash txt2regex.sh

+Better yet, make it an executable file, so you can run it directly:

+    chmod +x txt2regex.sh
     ./txt2regex.sh

-make install (as root, system install):

-    make install
-    /usr/bin/txt2regex

-make install (as user, local install):
+If you want it in another language besides English, use the `make` command to properly install it in your system:

     make install BINDIR=.
 LOCALEDIR=po
     ./txt2regex

-**Note 1:** Play with BINDIR, LOCALEDIR and DESTDIR variables to change the default install paths.
+**Note 1:** Play with `BINDIR`, `LOCALEDIR` and `DESTDIR` variables to change the default install paths.

 **Note 2:** Txt2regex only works in Bash version >= 2.04.